 Flexible Funding: Pros and cons

 Indiegogo’s biggest point of difference from Kickstarter is the flexibility it offers in funding models.
-Project creators can adopt a conventional ‘all or nothing’ approach or choose to ‘keep it all’, which means they can retain any funds raised even if the crowdfunding campaign falls short of its target.
+Creators can adopt a conventional ‘all or nothing’ approach or choose to ‘keep it all’, which means they can retain any funds raised even if the crowdfunding campaign falls short of its target.

 Arturo Arvizu, creator of the TushiPal, says when taking a look at the features of Kickstarter vs Indiegogo, flexible funding made sense for his product launch, which is both a tech product and social enterprise designed to empower Mayan artisans and create jobs for artists.
 He says Indiegogo’s function as an “open platform for social products” seemed the perfect fit.